factorhouse/cronut/cronut-integrant/README.md

 ````

 Cronut supports further Quartz configuration of jobs (identity, description, recovery, and durability) by expecting
 those values to be assoc'd onto your job.

-You do not have to set them (in fact in most cases you can likely ignore them), however if you do want that control you
+You do not have to set them (in fact in most cases you can likely ignore
-will likely use the defrecord approach as opposed to the simpler reify option.
+them), however if you do want that control you will likely use the `defrecord` approach as opposed to `reify`.

 Concurrent execution can be controlled on a per-job bases with the `disallow-concurrent-execution?` flag.

+#### Example job

 ````clojure
 :test.job/two {:identity                       ["job-two" "test"]